Published on 2/14/2022, 4:57:00 PM

 Do you need a lawyer for your first DUI?
 Yes, because the Judge is going to ask you to at every hearing.

-2. The Public Defender you get might not have time to analyze your case.
+2. The Public Defender you get might not have time to analyze your case like a DUI Attorney can.

 Do you need a lawyer for your first DUI?
 Yes, and you need one with experience.

-3. You'll be up against a professional prosecutor.
+3. You'll be up against a professional prosecutor on your DUI case.

 DUI cases in Maryland are prosecuted by Assistant States Attorneys, hired by each County's State's Attorney's Office.
 Their job is to ensure that you are convicted, and they've been trained on how to try cases.
 It may be foolish to go up against a professional prosecutor alone, without an advocate in your corner.
 Additionally, a prosecutor may offer a weaker plea bargain if they don't believe you intend to challenge the evidence.